Customize the GlobalProtect App

 - Specify whether to enforce GlobalProtect connections for network access.To enforce GlobalProtect for network access, we recommend that you enable this feature only for users that connect inUser-logonorPre-logonmodes.
 Users that connect inOn-demandmode may not be able to establish a connection within the permitted grace periods.In the App Configurations area, configure any of the following options:

-These options require Content Release version 607-3486 or later.
-TheCaptive Portal Notification Delay (sec)option requires Content Release version 8118-5277 or later.
-TheAutomatically Launch Webpage in Default Browser Upon Captive Portal Detectionoption requires Content Release version _________ and later.
+These options require Content Release version 607-3486 and later.
+TheCaptive Portal Notification Delayrequires Content Release version 8118-5277 and later.
+TheAutomatically Launch Webpage in Default Browser Upon Captive Portal Detectionoption requires Content Release version released on July 8th, 2019 or later.